Khalidelaasry/alx-low_level_programming/README.md

 17. **0x0F.
 C - Function pointers**: This project explores the use of function pointers in C.

+18. **0x10.
+C - Variadic functions**: Introduction to variadic functions in C.

 ## About ALX

 ALX is a software engineering program that offers an intensive curriculum covering various aspects of software development, system engineering, and DevOps practices.
 It provides hands-on projects and assignments to help learners gain practical experience in these domains.